Sarah Blaffer Hrdy: The Langurs of Abu

-Sarah Hrdy first became interested in langurs during an undergraduate primate behavior class taught by anthropologist Irven DeVore in 1968.
+Sarah Hrdy first heard of langurs during an undergraduate primate behavior class taught by anthropologist Irven DeVore in 1968.
 DeVore commented on the relationship between crowding and the killing of infants in langur colonies.
-After graduation, Hrdy returned to Harvard for graduate studies, with the goal of better understanding the phenomenon of infanticide in langur colonies.
-Working under the supervision of DeVore and Trivers provided Hrdy with an introduction to a newly emerging outlook on the social world—that of sociobiology—which crystallized at Harvard in the early 1970s and shaped Hrdy's enduring perspective on primatology.
+After graduation, Hrdy returned to Harvard for graduate studies, with the goal of better understanding the phenomenon of infanticide in primates.
+Working under the supervision of DeVore, Trivers and Wilson provided Hrdy with an introduction to the emerging science of sociobiology—which crystallized at Harvard in the early 1970s.
+Sociobiology's comparative evolutionary perspective would shape Hrdy's work for years to come.

-Hrdy's PhD thesis tested the hypothesis that overcrowding causes infanticide in langur colonies.
-She went to Mount Abu in India to study Hanuman langurs and concluded that infanticide was independent of overcrowding—it was possibly an evolutionary tactic: When an outside male takes over a group, he usually proceeds to kill all infants.
-This postulated tactic would be very advantageous to the male langurs who practiced infanticide.
-Turnover in a langur tribe occurs approximately every 27 months.
-The male who is taking over has a very small window of opportunity to pass on his genes.
-If the females are nursing infants, it's likely that they won't ovulate for another year.
-Killing their dependent infants makes the females once again receptive to mating.
+Although Hrdy had initially gone to Mount Abu to explore the hypothesis that crowding was responsible for infanticide, soon she realized her starting hypothesis was wrong.
+Infants were only attacked when males entered the breeding system from outside it.
+This led her to what she termed the sexual selection hypothesis for explaining infanticide.
+Males are eliminating unweaned infants sired by rival males and in doing so inducing the mother to resume cycling and ovulate again sooner than had she continued to lactate.
+Turnover in her langur troupes occurred roughly on average every 27 months leaving the usurping male only a brief window of opportunity to breed and pass on his genes.
+If the females are nursing infants, it is likely that they will not ovulate for another year.
+Killing their dependent infants rendered females fertile again sooner than they otherwise would be.

 Female choice is subverted, as females are put under pressure to ovulate and are forced to breed with the infanticidal males.
 This is where the idea of sexual counter-strategies comes into play.
-Hrdy theorized that by mating with as many males as possible, particularly males who are not part of the colony, mothers are able to successfully protect their young, as males were unlikely to kill an infant if there was the slightest chance that it might be their own.
+Hrdy hypothesized that by mating with a male who might take over her troupe ahead of time, they protect their infants subsequently born since males were unlikely to kill an infant if there was a chance that it might be their own, a behavior that would be rapidly selected against.

-That gives an illusion of paternity.
-The goal of the male langur is to maximize the proportion of his offspring and, as Hrdy points out, a male who attacks his own offspring is rapidly selected against.
-While infanticide has been seemingly preserved across primate orders, Hrdy found no evidence to suggest that the human species has a 'genetic imperative' for infanticide.
+While infanticide by males has since been reported across the primate order in prosimians, New and Old World monkeys, and ape, Hrdy found no evidence to suggest a 'genetic imperative' for infanticide in humans.

 In 1975, Hrdy was awarded her PhD for her research on langurs.
 In 1977 it was published in her second book, The Langurs of Abu: Female and Male Strategies of Reproduction.
-The controversy in the anthropology realm that her research sparked was not surprising—the classic belief that primates act for the good of the group was discarded, and the field of sociobiology gained increasing support.
-Many mistakenly assumed that she implied existence of an 'infanticidal gene' that could be conserved across primates.
-Today, her results and conclusions are widely accepted.
-Even Trivers, who once dismissed her convictions, admits that her theory regarding female sexual strategies has "worn well."
+However her proposal that infanticide might be an evolved reproductive strategy in primates proved highly controversial, running counter to the then current conviction that primates act for the good of the group rather than to promote the reproductive interests of any individual.
+Nevertheless, her findings have since been replicated in many animals and her explanations are widely accepted.
+Even Trivers, who once dismissed her ideas about female sexual solicitations of multiple males, admits that her theory regarding female counter strategies to infanticide have "worn well."